Skip to content

 • Continued and ongoing support for First Nations pursuing financial independence through economic development.

-Following final tabulation of mail-in/absentee votes on Monday, the NDP secured a majority government by the slimmest of margins and have 47 seats in the Legislature, with the Conservatives holding 44 seats and the Greens with two.
+Following final tabulation of mail-in/absentee votes on Monday, the NDP secured a majority government by the slimmest of margins and have 47 seats in the Legislature, with the Conservatives holding 44 seats and the Greens two.

 Teegee said the close vote highlights the need for the government to work with First Nations and all British Columbians to regain the trust in its ability to govern.